cheesypeas/freq-game/PROJECT_SPEC.md

-# Freq - Daily Audio Production Puzzle Game
+# superfreq - Daily Audio Production Puzzle Game

 ## Project Overview
-Freq is a daily puzzle game where users listen to audio samples and guess the parameters of audio effects applied to them.
+superfreq is a daily puzzle game where users listen to audio samples and guess the parameters of audio effects applied to them.
 Similar to Wordle/Heardle, each day presents the same puzzle to all users worldwide.

 ## Core Game Mechanics
 - **Daily Puzzle**: Same puzzle for all users globally